 Darrin decided to try and make the move while I was still in the hospital, so he arranged for a moving crew of family and friends to do the job that afternoon.
 So the next day I went “home” from the hospital to a new apartment full of boxes.
 (I do not recommend this!)
 It was a very difficult transition for me, as I was in a new place, where I knew no one, with a small baby I wasn’t quite sure how to care for.
 I had no car, and going from full-time student and part time employee to a stay-at-home mom with a baby who slept much of the day was quite a shock, and contributed to the postpartum depression I went through.

 We eventually settled into a routine that worked for me, but it was not easy.
-That little baby is now a very bright, intelligent girl living it up as a student at Utah State University.
+That little baby is now a very bright, intelligent woman with a college degree, an art business, and a full time job.
 Time has flown!